 Identified Flying Objects – Ezekiel 1

-At the time of Ezekiel’s call to be a prophet to the exiled people of Judah, he was located with them along the banks of the Kebar River, or canal, located about 160 kilometers (100 miles) north of the city of Babylon.
-At around the same time, the prophet Jeremiah was still ministering to those who had not yet left Jerusalem, and the prophet Daniel was beginning his ministry in the palace of Nebuchadnezzar within the city of Babylon.
+At the time of Ezekiel’s call to be a prophet to the exiled people of Judah, he was located with them along the banks of the Kebar, a canal located about 160 kilometers (100 miles) north of the city of Babylon.
+At around the same time, the prophet Jeremiah was ministering to those who had escaped exile, and the prophet Daniel was beginning his own ministry in the palace of King Nebuchadnezzar, in the city of Babylon.
+All three prophets had been privileged to receive impactful visions of God’s glory and throne.

 Ezekiel continues to describe his vision: